Your Practice. Your Way.

 Advantages:

-• Higher payout rates than wirehouses or regional firms
+• Higher payout rates than wirehouses or many regional firms

 • Freedom to structure practice according to personal vision

-• Access to wide array of products and services without proprietary pressures
+• Access to wide array of products and services without heavy proprietary pressures

 • Ability to build equity in your own business